hlrs-fcg/spada_fcg_fork/README.md

 stencil.interval<None, ?>
 stencil.interval<None, None>
 ```
+As before, a placeholder value creates a super-type.
+In particular, all intervals are subtypes of `stencil.interval<?, ?>`.

 The purpose of this type system is to allow representation of both implicit padding and explicit padding.
 After type-inference all placeholders must have been removed.